Solar in Jonesboro, AR: 2026 Cost, Savings & Payback

 Does Jonesboro have net metering?

-Is solar worth it in Jonesboro, AR?
+Is solar worth it in Jonesboro, AR in 2026?